Skip to main content

 If Audit is not counting all of your images, please remember that there are some instances in which an image is not counted towards the image count.
 Those instances include:

 • Hyperlinked images.
 Any hyperlinked content is excluded from the image count, as it allows us to get closer to the main content.
-Anchored content rather describes the page it links to rather than the page it's on.
-It also lets us exclude the footers, navigation bars, and other similar elements of your page.
+Anchored content instead describes the page it links to rather than the page it's on.
+It also lets us exclude your page's footers, navigation bars, and other similar elements.

-• Images with lazyloading applied.
-Lazy loading is a feature that is great for increasing your page's performance - but it will also cause bots like ours not to be able to see the whole content upon crawling.
-Our crawler is only looking at the version of your page visible upon initial loading, while lazy-loaded content requires the user to stay on the website and scroll down to specific sections.
+• Images with lazy loading applied.
+Lazy loading is an excellent feature for increasing your page's performance but also prevents bots like ours from seeing all the content when crawling.
+Our crawler only looks at the version of your page visible upon initial loading, while lazy-loaded content requires the user to stay on the website and scroll down to specific sections.

 • Audit will only count images that are placed as <img> tag and ignore if they are placed as <div style="background-image:xxx.png">.
-The reason is that these image types essentially carry different meanings. <img> is like a framed painting, while background-image is more of a wallpaper.
+These image types essentially carry different meanings. <img> is like a framed painting, while background-image is more of a wallpaper.

 • There may be a caching issue on your server.